 CLion includes the information from the Doxygen-styled comments into the Quick Documentation popup Ctrl+Q:

 Doxygen-styled information is included in Quick Documentation popup in addition to the type information.
 To invoke the documentation popup:

 Place the caret at the desired symbol or at the

 @paramcommand of the Doxygen comment.

-    Alternatively, when the checkbox Show quick doc on mouse move in the editor settings is selected, just move your mouse pointer over the desired symbol.
+Alternatively, when the checkbox Show quick documentation on mouse move ( ) is selected, just move your mouse pointer over the desired symbol.